marioumacoding/Image_Editor/README.md

-# ImageFX - Grayscale Image Editor
+# Grayscale BMP Image Editor

 ## Overview
-ImageFX is a lightweight image editing tool tailored for grayscale images.
+The Gray Image Editor is a lightweight image editing tool tailored for grayscale images.
 It provides a range of features to manipulate and enhance your grayscale images effortlessly.

 ## Features
 - **Black and White Conversion:** Transform your image to classic black and white.